-- Hyperkalemia is a common clinical problem that is most often a result of impaired urinary potassium excretion due to acute or CKD and/or disorders or drugs that inhibit the RAAS may also cause hyperkalemia (Mount 2017). - Acute or urgent treatment of hyperkalemia includes 3 main phases: 1) antagonizing cardiac effects of potassium by using intravenous calcium gluconate; 2) redistributing potassium into cells using insulin with dextrose, beta-2-adrenergic agonists, or sodium bicarbonate; and 3) removing excess potassium from the body using hemodialysis, loop diuretics, or cation exchange resins (ie, sodium polystyrene sulfonate) (Hollander-Rodriquez et al 2006, Mount 2017, Raebel 2012). - o In patients who do not require urgent treatment, lowering total body potassium may be the only step necessary (Hollander-Rodriguez et al 2006). - In October 2015, the FDA approved Veltassa (patiromer), a non-absorbed, cation exchange polymer that contains a calcium-sorbitol counterion, for the treatment of hyperkalemia.
+- Hyperkalemia is a common clinical problem that is most often a result of impaired urinary potassium excretion due to acute or chronic kidney disease and/or disorders or drugs that inhibit the RAAS may also cause hyperkalemia (Mount 2019). - Acute or urgent treatment of hyperkalemia includes 3 main phases: 1) antagonizing cardiac effects of potassium by using IV calcium gluconate; 2) redistributing potassium into cells using insulin with dextrose, beta-2-adrenergic agonists, or sodium bicarbonate; and 3) removing excess potassium from the body using hemodialysis, loop diuretics, or cation exchange resins (ie, sodium polystyrene sulfonate) (Hollander-Rodriguez et al 2006, Mount 2019, Raebel 2012). - In patients who do not require urgent treatment, lowering total body potassium may be the only step necessary (Hollander-Rodriquez et al 2006). - In October 2015, the FDA approved Veltassa (patiromer), a non-absorbed, cation exchange polymer that contains a calcium-sorbitol counterion, for the treatment of hyperkalemia.
 Patiromer should not be used as an emergency treatment for life-threatening hyperkalemia because of its delayed onset of action. - Patiromer has been shown to be effective in lowering serum potassium levels in patients with CKD receiving RAAS inhibitor therapy.
-Patiromer has also been shown to provide sustained reductions of serum potassium for up to 1 year. - Compared with sodium polystyrene sulfonate, patiromer has more robust prospective long-term data and may have a more favorable adverse event profile (sodium polystyrene sulfonate is associated with intestinal necrosis and sodium retention); however, studies used for the approval of patiromer did not address the relative efficacy and safety of patiromer vs sodium polystyrene sulfonate. - In addition, the role of patiromer for the outpatient treatment of hyperkalemia is unknown, as chronic management of hyperkalemia is generally accomplished through dietary modifications, discontinuation or dose lowering of hyperkalemia-exacerbating agents, or the use of diuretics. - In May 2018, the FDA also approved Lokelma (sodium zirconium cyclosilicate), a non-absorbed zirconium silicate that acts as a highly-selective potassium-removing agent, for the treatment of hyperkalemia.
+Patiromer has also been shown to provide sustained reductions of serum potassium for up to 1 year. - Compared with sodium polystyrene sulfonate, patiromer has more robust prospective long-term data and may have a more favorable adverse event profile (sodium polystyrene sulfonate is associated with intestinal necrosis and sodium retention).
+Studies used for the approval of patiromer did not address the relative efficacy and safety of patiromer vs sodium polystyrene sulfonate. - In addition, the role of patiromer for the outpatient treatment of hyperkalemia is unknown, as chronic management of hyperkalemia is generally accomplished through dietary modifications, discontinuation or dose lowering of hyperkalemia-exacerbating agents, or the use of diuretics. - In May 2018, the FDA also approved Lokelma (sodium zirconium cyclosilicate), a non-absorbed zirconium silicate that acts as a highly-selective potassium-removing agent, for the treatment of hyperkalemia.
 Similar to patiromer, sodium zirconium cyclosilicate should not be used as an emergency treatment for life-threatening hyperkalemia because of its delayed onset of action.
-The safety and efficacy of sodium zirconium cyclosilicate were based on data from 2 DB, PC studies and two open-label studies in adult patients with hyperkalemia. - The PC studies demonstrated that patients treated with sodium zirconium cyclosilicate had significant reductions in serum potassium levels vs placebo-treated patients.
-The two open-label studies showed that the treatment effect of sodium zirconium cyclosilicate on serum potassium was maintained during continued therapy.
+The safety and efficacy of sodium zirconium cyclosilicate were based on data from 2 doubleblind, placebo-controlled studies and 2 open-label studies in adult patients with hyperkalemia.